 Tony Acone was born and raised in Pittsburgh, Pennsylvania.
-In 1968, he joined cable television pioneer Bill Daniels and in 1969, he built, launched, and operated the nation’s first full-color origination studio in cable television in Palm Desert, California.
-He served as vice president and director of programming for that operation until 1972.
+In 1968, he joined cable television pioneer Bill Daniels, and in 1969, he built, launched, and operated the nation’s first cable television full-color origination studio in Palm Desert, California.
+He served as Vice President & Director of Programming for that operation until 1972.

-In 1982, he began development of Prime Ticket Sports Network, bringing together Bill Daniels and Dr. Jerry Buss (owner of the Los Angeles Lakers and the Great Western Forum).
+In 1982, he began development of Prime Ticket Sports Network, bringing together Bill Daniels and Dr. Jerry Buss (former co-owner of the Los Angeles Lakers and the Great Western Forum).
 Prime Ticket launched in 1985, offering regional sporting events and content to southern California and the western states region.
-In addition, Tony started Prime Network, a national network of regional sports events and content from around the country.
-He was president and CEO of Prime Ticket from 1985 until 1989, and was appointed assistant to the chairman in 1989.
+In addition, Tony started Prime Network, a national network of regional sports events and content.
+He was President & CEO of Prime Ticket from 1985 until 1989, and was appointed Assistant to the Chairman in 1989.

 Tony’s active career has kept him involved in community affairs.
-He has been president of two chambers of commerce and the local Better Business Bureau, and past chairman of The Madonna Rehabilitation Hospital Foundation in Lincoln, as well as his local United Way Drive.
+He has been president of two chambers of commerce and a local Better Business Bureau, and is past Chairman of The Madonna Rehabilitation Hospital Foundation in Lincoln, as well as his local United Way.
 Tony and his wife, Sonnie, are active supporters of the Women’s Resource Center in North San Diego County and Miriam House in the Coachella Valley.

-Tony is currently a partner at Providence Resources, LLC.
-He is active in the development of, and serves as a consultant to, several companies including The Ticket Reserve located in Chicago.
+Tony is currently a Senior Advisor to Skyline Partners.
+He is active in the development of, and serves as a consultant to, several companies, including The Ticket Reserve located in Chicago.
 He is an advisor and board member of Client Dynamics, Inc., a software development company located in Irvine, California.